choyer/capistrano-ee2-deploy/readme.md

 This is **ONLY required the very first time you deploy to a new server**.

+The recommended project directory structure and location of key files is as followed (note that not allow of this gets created automatically by running `cap deploy:setup`) ...

+	+--example.com [project root]/
+	   +--config [from this repo]/
+	   |
+	   +--system [ee system dir]/
+	   |
+	   +--htdocs [web root]/
+	   |
+	   +--templates [ee site templates dir]/
+	   |  +--default_site [where you actually put your templates]/
+	   |
+	   +--static-templates [more on this in the future]/
+	   |
+	   +--Capfile [from this repo]
+	   +--config_bootstrap.php [your customized NSM Config Bootstrap]

 ## Deploy (Sit Back and Watch the Magic Over and Over)

-After committing and pushing modifications via `Git`, deploying the changes to production is as easy as ...
+After committing and pushing changes to your repository via `Git`, deploying the changes from your workstation to production is as easy as running ...

 	cap deploy

 ## Rolling Back a Bad Deployment